septag/libdhcore/README.md

 ### Description
 *libdhcore* is a lightweight and cross-platform C (C99) library, mainly targeted to game developers.
 It is used in *darkHAMMER* game engine, I don't know how mature it is, but it is being used and tested for 2 years in various projects.
-It can be built with GCC, MSVC and Clang compilers, on x86, x86-64 and ARM platforms, including windows, linux, MacOS and RaspberryPI
+It can be built with GCC, MSVC and Clang compilers, on x86, x86-64 and ARM platforms, including windows, linux, MacOS and RaspberryPI.
+Source code License is BSD.

 Here's a list of library modules and their descriptions:

 - **Memory manager**: Automatic leak detection, Memory ID tracing and stats (allocate by userId), with allocator and alignment support.